GameServerManagers/LinuxGSM-Docs/FAQ.md

 Segmentation fault
 =========================================================================

-My server source server is displaying an error like
+My source server is displaying an error like
 `./srcds_run: line 318: 31093 Segmentation fault `

 This kind of errors can happen at any time or be due to numerous reasons.
 However, most common ones are: